Sonat-Consulting/highscore-hall-of-fame/README.md

 `npm install` Install all the node modules.
 `ng serve` boots up the client for use in a browser.

-This is forked from https://github.com/sius/hall-of-fame
+This code is mostly from https://github.com/sius/hall-of-fame

 ## Welcome to "The Hall Of Fame" (<= 90min)